 Dr. Hetzel hopes men feel empowered to take a proactive approach to their health.

-“Many of the most common diseases can be controlled or mitigated if caught early, and many are asymptomatic in their early stages,” he says.
+“Many of the most common diseases can be controlled or mitigated if caught early, and many are asymptomatic in their early stages,” he said.
 “By scheduling a wellness visit and staying on top of screenings, you can catch potential health problems early and take action before they become serious.”